FlatBallFlyer/IBM-Data-Merge-Utility/USERS_GUIDE.md

 ---
 ## Template Developers Guide
 ### Developing Templates
 Developing Templates is the main skill needed to use IDMU.
 The best starting place is to have a sample input / output that your templates should create.
 Start with a template that is just the expected output and work out from there.
-When developing templates, start at without any bookmarks or sub-templates and then add complexity in steps.
+When developing templates, start without any bookmarks or sub-templates and then add complexity in steps.
 Use of the Replace with Json options can be helpful if the data is not what you are expecting.

 ---
 ### The Data Manager